Man Chong: Battle of Fancheng

 In 219, Liu Bei's general Guan Yu led his forces to attack Fancheng (樊城, present-day Fancheng District, Xiangyang, Hubei), which was guarded by Cao Ren, one of Cao Cao's cousins and trusted generals.
-At the time, Man Chong was in Fancheng to assist Cao Ren in resisting Guan Yu's attack.
+Man Chong brought troops to Fancheng to assist Cao Ren in resisting Guan Yu's attack.
 They were thrown into a dangerous situation when heavy rains caused flooding in the region and parts of Fancheng's walls began to crumble.
 To make matters worse, the flood destroyed the reinforcements led by Cao Cao's general Yu Jin, who surrendered to the enemy.
 Guan Yu kept pressing the attack on Fancheng all this while.

 Someone suggested to Cao Ren to abandon Fancheng and escape while there was still time, since Guan Yu's forces had not completely surrounded Fancheng yet.
 Man Chong disagreed and said, "The floodwaters may be flowing very fast, but the flood might not last long.
 Guan Yu had already sent a detachment of troops from his army to station at Jia County (郟縣).
 There is already much panic and fear among the people living in the lands south of Xu County (許縣).
 Guan Yu doesn't dare to advance further because he's worried that his base (in southern Jing Province) will come under attack.
 If we abandon Fancheng and leave, we'll end up losing all the territories south of the river.
 Sir, you should continue to hold up here."
 Cao Ren agreed with him.
 Man Chong drowned his horse and pledged to stay with the soldiers in Fancheng to the end.

 When Xu Huang, another of Cao Cao's generals, showed up at Fancheng with reinforcements, Man Chong joined him in attacking Guan Yu and succeeded in breaking the siege on Fancheng.
 As a reward for his efforts, the Han imperial court promoted Man Chong from a secondary marquis to a village marquis under the title "Marquis of Anchang Village" (安昌亭侯).